lab313ru/smd_ida_tools/README.md

 Tested work on v5.2, v6.6.
 Should work on other versions.

 ## Supported versions of IDA Pro SDK
-You have to use v6.6 version of it.
+You have to use v6.6 version to compile this source.

 ## How to use
 Put the "smd_loader.ldw" file into your <IDA>\loaders folder.